 How Does The Great White Shark Reproduce – Great White Shark Reproduction

-- Great white sharks reproduce in ovoviviparous mode of reproduction, in which the developing eggs hatch within the uterus and the embryos continue to develop under the mother’s body until birth.
+- Great white sharks reproduce in an ovoviviparous mode of reproduction, in which the developing eggs hatch within the uterus, and the embryos continue to develop under the mother’s body until birth.

 - After hatching within the uterus, the developing embryos are nourished through oophagy (egg-eating), in which the ovary of the mother produces eggs to feed the developing embryos.

 - The females give birth to live pups in the form of a group known as litter in spring and summer.